usydnlp-conda/usydnlp-conda/README.md

 | CONDA | 26,078 | 8,705 | 0     | 4             | 6           |
 | LOL   | 29,358 | 3,258 | 3,628 | 4             | 6           |

+The data was collected from two well-known games, Defense of the Ancients 2 (Dota 2) and League of Legends (LOL).
+From these two raw game data, the CONDA and LOL datasets were developed and provided by the University of Sydney’s NLP Group.

 ## Training & Evaluation
 $ python main.py --task {task_name} \
                  --model_type {model_type} \